 Should I Scare My Cat with a Cucumber?

 Frightening a cat with a cucumber may make you laugh and earn kudos on social media.
-This is where the advantages of the action end, though.
+This is where the advantages end, though.
 You can permanently damage your bond with your cat by engaging in this behavior.
 You also place yourself at risk.

 When you watch the videos of cats being frightened by cucumbers, the feline invariably flee.
 This forgets the first part of the fight or flight equation.
-It’s likely that your cat will run away.
-It may respond aggressively, though.
+Your cat will likely run away, but it may respond aggressively.

 If a cat is frightened into fighting, it will not pull its punches.
 The cat may itself launch at the cucumber – and you may be caught in the crossfire.
 Expect the cat to claw and bite with all its worth.
 This will puncture your skin and leave you injured.

 If this happens, you only have yourself to blame.
 You cannot scold or punish the cat for its actions.
-The cat was just doing what came naturally as it feared for its own safety.
-Treat your injury and learn a valuable lesson from the experience.
+The cat was doing what came naturally as it feared for its own safety.

 It remains likelier that your cat will run away from the cucumber.
 If that’s the case, it is not a case of no harm done.
 Cats are resilient, but they also have long memories when it comes to bad experiences.